 The worst disaster in U.S. mining history occurred

 in Dawson, in October 1913.
-An incorrectly set dynamite charge
+An incorrectly set dynamite charge caused

-were sons of the men killed in the 1913 disaster.
+of the men killed in the 1913 disaster.

 In 1901 outlaw Black Jack Ketchum was hanged

-in Clayton, but to the horror of onlookers, the noose actually
+in Clayton, but to the horror of onlookers, the noose actually took

-could have "a proper burial."
+have "a proper burial."

 Prior to 1863, the town of Mesilla was on

 the west side of the Rio Grande.
-But ever since a flood
+But ever since a flood that

-that year, it has been on the east side of the river.
+year, it has been on the east side of the river.

 The rough-and-ready village of Loma Parda,

-west of Fort Union on New Mexico's Great Plains, harbored
+west of Fort Union on New Mexico's Great Plains, harbored a

-a group of prostitutes who did business out of nearby caves
+group of prostitutes who did business out of nearby caves

 in the 1880s, until they made enough money to move into town.
+One

 New Mexico's first American territorial governor,

-Charles Bent, was scalped alive by Indians, then killed
+Charles Bent, was scalped alive by Indians, then killed in

-in his home in Taos, while his wife and children escaped to safety
+his home in Taos, while his wife and children escaped to safety

 by using kitchen utensils to dig their way through the back wall